scriptex/AnimateMe/README.md

 new AnimateMe('.your-element', {
   offset: 0.8,
   reverse: false,
-  animatedIn: 'your-custom-classname',
+  animatedIn: 'your-custom-class',
   offsetAttr: 'data-offset-top',
   animationAttr: 'data-animation-name',
   touchDisabled: false
 })
 ```

-If you wish to use the defaults, make sure to include the predefined css file.
+If you wish to use the defaults, make sure to include the predefined CSS file.

 ```
 @import 'animateme/dist/animate.me.css';
 ```

-AnimateMe assumes you have modern JS environment and are using a module bundler such as Webpack.

-If you wish to support older browsers, such as IE 11, you should include a polyfill for `Object.assign`.
+or just use it as a good old `<link>` tag.

 ## Options